Hostile Work Environment

 Second, the plaintiff must prove that the conduct was subjectively hostile, meaning that he or she subjectively felt harassed or intimidated and his or her job performance was in fact affected by the hostile environment.

 If you believe you have been subjected to a hostile work environment, you should immediately report the harassing conduct to your employer and keep a detailed record of all harassing conduct you experience.
-You should also contact a lawyer to discuss your legal options.
+You should also contact a Boston lawyer to discuss your legal options.
 Employers cannot retaliate against an employee for reporting a hostile work environment or for filing a claim against the employer.

 Call the law offices of Altman & Altman today for a free and confidential case consultation.
 You will meet one-on-one with an expert attorney who will discuss the specifics of your case and explain your legal rights and options.
 We will investigate your case thoroughly and decide the best way to pursue your claim.
 Our expert and experienced attorneys will be by your side at every step of the process and we will get you the damages you deserve.